A Guide to Full-Time RV Living in New Mexico

 Can you park an RV anywhere in Albuquerque?

-No. In Albuquerque Code 8-5-1-13 says that RVs more than 90 inches wide are forbidden from parking on the street.
-Any vehicle on the street for 36 hours or more may receive a citation.
-Code 8-5-1-31 says that RVs can be parked on a private lot with the owner’s consent if there are posted signs that list the owner’s phone number and specify parking conditions.
+No. Albuquerque restricts oversized vehicles on city streets and enforces time limits that can result in citations.
+RVs can be parked on a private lot with the owner’s consent.
+They’ll also need to post signs that list the owner’s phone number and specify parking conditions.
 You can park an RV on your property in a side or rear yard, inside or outside, as long as it does not extend over the public sidewalk.

 Can I live in my RV on my property in Albuquerque?

-Albuquerque’s integrated development ordinance allows people to live in an RV on their property for up to 14 days, but cooking and permanent connections for water, sewer, and electricity are prohibited.
+Albuquerque’s integrated development ordinance allows people to live in an RV on their property for up to 14 days.
+However, cooking and permanent connections for water, sewer, and electricity are prohibited.

 Full-Time RVing in Las Cruces

-Las Cruces provides RVers with access to hundreds of hiking and biking trails and natural attractions like White Sands National Park.
+Las Cruces has access to hundreds of hiking and biking trails and natural attractions like White Sands National Park.
 It has a lower-than-average cost of living, great food, and plenty of festivals and museums to enjoy.
-RVers who live in Las Cruces year-round will love the vibrant energy and the chance to venture out on the road when they want to explore the desert or mountains nearby.
+RVers who live in Las Cruces year-round will love the vibrant energy and the chance to venture out on the road.
+They can explore the desert or mountains nearby.
 Local extended-stay campsites like the Hacienda RV Resort are welcoming to long-term guests.

 RVing in Las Cruces FAQs